LewisZhang-01/NEValuate/README.md

    * Income per capita
    * Tax policy
    * Climate

-   <br>Analyze the correlation between them to find out which factor has the most influence on the NEV developments.</br>
+   Analyze the correlation between them to find out which factor has the most influence on the NEV developments.

 2. **What are the advantages of new energy vehicles compared to traditional vehicles?**
    <br>We will find out new energy vehicles’ advantages by compared with traditional vehicles from a few different perspectives:</br>